- Ace your internal kickoff meeting

 5. Build a common understanding around the project

 In one famous parable, three blind men try to describe an elephant based on their limited experience.
 Each man feels a different part of the elephant’s body — but only one part.
 As a result, their descriptions of the elephant are vastly different from one another.

 Depending on the information your team members have been given, each attendee may have a different understanding of the project scope, the deliverables, and lifecycle.

 The purpose of a kickoff meeting is to clarify at a high level so that everyone is on the same page about the project and what needs to happen.
 If you’re in charge of the meeting, you’re essentially trying to show your project managers your “elephant.”

 Even if your team regularly works on installations and designs, take some time to discuss this new project, give each manager a chance to be heard, and ensure that everyone has a clear and common understanding of the project background and how things need to come together.

 In addition to setting appropriate expectations, take some time during your kickoff meeting to discuss specific project processes that affect separate teams.

-Your designers and installers need to work together with customer stakeholders in order to create the final deliverable.
-Teams need to know how to communicate with one another, where to find project updates, and what needs to be done in case they encounter difficulties during the installation.
+Your designers and installers need to work together with customer stakeholders to create the final deliverable.
+Teams need to know how to communicate, where to find project updates, and what needs to be done if they encounter difficulties during the installation.

 Visuals can help at this step.
-Using project management software or a platform like SiteOwl can keep everyone on the same page.
+Project management software or a platform like SiteOwl can keep everyone on the same page.
 SiteOwl provides centralized access to tasks, floor plans, and camera placement – as well as a workflow that customers can follow as the project develops.